Kingno3l/hello_microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like appreciate all micronauts and the entire microverse team.
+I sincerely appreciate all micronauts and the entire microverse team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>